 Economy 7 is a type of electricity tariff that has a different price per kWh based on your time of use and is used with an economy 7 meter.
 It's usually based around day and nighttime usage, with the price/kWh being cheaper at night.

 Find and switch to a better energy deal in minutes

-What is Economy 7 and how does it work?
+What is an Economy 7 meter and how does the tariff work?

 It's called Economy 7 because you get cheaper electricity for 7 hours each night.
-Economy 7 tariffs use a different kind of electricity meter, which, unlike a standard meter, can track the electricity you use during the day and at night separately.
+These tariffs use a different kind of electricity meter, which, unlike a standard meter, can track the electricity you use during the day and at night separately.

 How do I know if I have Economy 7 tariff?

 Amy: In switching, it asks me if I have an economy 7 meter.
 How do I know that?
 Can I find that on my bill?
 How do I know if I’ve got one?